• Skip to main content

 ✔ Where to stay in Montreal for a quieter local experience

-Located northwest of Le Plateau-Mont-Royal, the small neighbourhood of Rosemont-Le Petite-Patrie is one of the best places to stay in Montreal for travellers looking for a low-key visit to Quebec’s biggest urban centre.
+The small neighbourhood of Rosemont-Le Petite-Patrie sits northwest of Le Plateau-Mont-Royal.
+Rosemont-Le Petite-Patrie is one of the best places to stay in Montreal for a low-key visit to Quebec’s biggest urban centre.

 Like many of the neighbourhoods in the vicinity, Rosemont-Le Petite-Patrie is mostly residential.
 It makes for a quiet stay with a super local vibe.
 Even so, there’s still a handful of small local restaurants, cafés, and bars in the area to keep things exciting.